Hopetheory99/AdCraft/README.md

    docker-compose up
    ```

+For production builds, each service has its own Dockerfile referenced in
+`docker-compose.yml`.
+Ensure `DB_SYNC` is disabled in production environments to
+prevent accidental schema changes.

 ## CI/CD Configuration

 Nx Cloud requires an access token for remote caching.
 Store this value as the `NX_CLOUD_ACCESS_TOKEN` environment variable and expose it during your build steps.